GEO-Targeting & GEO-Fencing ccTLD’s

 Therefore, does using an alternative TLD affect SEO?

-This all depends what country code domain extension you register the domain name as, cc TLDs may cause a with problem with GEO Targeting.
+This all depends on what country-code domain extension you register the domain name as, cc TLDs may cause a problem with GEO Targeting.
 Thus why do people insist on using dot com domain names?

 To understand this a little better, we will cover a few known facts.

-Some Generic TLDs and Their Association have been associated as Spam sites.
+Some Generic TLDs and their associations have been associated with Spam sites.
 In recent years, new TLDs are slowly being introduced to counteract the volume of websites being created on a daily basis.

-By using an alternative gTLDs, there is a risk that your target visitors might view your site as illegitimate or straight up harmful.
+By using alternative gTLDs, there is a risk that your target visitors might view your site as illegitimate or straight-up harmful.

-A domain name is the first thing a visitor will gauge on in a brand’s credibility.
-Most SEO experts recommend the ‘.com’ TLD because there is a well known saying ‘Dot Com is King’ and the domain extension is recognised all over the world, rather than being beneficial for GEO targeted traffic.
+A domain name is the first thing a visitor will gauge a brand’s credibility.
+Most SEO experts recommend the ‘.com’ TLD because there is a well-known saying ‘Dot Com is King’ and the domain extension is recognized all over the world, rather than being beneficial for GEO targeted traffic.

 Just take a look at the domains of blue-chip brands like Facebook, Apple, and Microsoft which are worldwide known brand names that would without out a doubt be affected if they did not have a dot com domain name under their belts.

-There is however a light at the end of the tunnel to alternative gTLDs: they can help make your domain name more meaningful and industry specific.
-For example, ‘. tech’ and ‘.io’ domains are now trending for both as start-ups companies and tech sites.
+There is however a light at the end of the tunnel to alternative gTLDs: they can help make your domain name more meaningful and industry-specific.
+For example, ‘. tech’ and ‘.io’ domains are now trending for both start-up companies and tech sites.

 If a user searches for something that they expect from a credible source of tech-related information, they will be more willing to click a site with the (.tech) or (.io) extension which in most cases are located in India as it is a well-known fact that more and more India based Entrepreneurs are starting up in the Tech World as they are taught computer science from an early age as a compulsory subject in schools, going on to be web designers wizards and SEO experts.